jeffbass/yin-yang-ranch/docs/librarian-prototype.rst

    the credential files are created and you can use them correctly.
 5. Send an SMS text message to the Google Voice number.
 Log in to the Gmail account and make sure you can read the SMS message.
-It will appear as an email from a phone number in a format like ``18885551212.18775551212.txt.voice.google.com`` where the first number is the receiving Google Voice number and the second number is the phone that sent the message.
+It will appear as an email from a phone number in an email address format like ``18885551212.18775551212.txt.voice.google.com`` where the first number is the Google Voice number receiving the message and the second number is the phone number that sent the message.
 6. Use the Gmail ``reply`` button to send a short reply to the SMS message.
-   Sent it.
+   Send it.
 You should see the reply appear on your phone.
 7. Edit your librarian.yaml file to "un comment" the gmail settings.
 8. Create a ``contacts.txt`` file with the name and phone number of any phone that you would want the **librarian** to take incoming texts from.
 I often